AxonIQ/reference-guide/release-notes/rn-extensions/rn-jgroups/rn-jgroups-major-release.md

 This page notes all enhancements and features that we have introduced to our major releases of the Axon JGroups Extension.

+## Release 4.5

+* We added automatic release note construction through Git Workflow in issue [#32](https://github.com/AxonFramework/extension-jgroups/pull/32).

+You can check the release note [here](https://github.com/AxonFramework/extension-jgroups/releases/tag/axon-jgroups-4.5) for a complete list of all changes.

 ## Release 4.4

 * Issue [#9](https://github.com/AxonFramework/extension-jgroups/pull/9) introduces support for Spring Boot Developer Tools.